 There are various ways to access Grakn in the cloud.
 Here we will address the most common usage patterns.

 To enable gRPC communication, traffic on TCP port 48555 needs to be allowed.
-A suitable firewall rule can be created by executing the command in red circle in your terminal:
+It is enabled by default.
+If you chose otherwise for your deployment, a suitable firewall rule can be created if needed by executing the command in red circle in your terminal:

 Once logged in, a variety of interactions are possible through

 To check cluster health, execute the